 - law enforcement agencies

 So that the ASC can better tailor information and services to individual needs, when it sends email messages, it may use technology to identify persons to know when email is opened or links used within an email.

 The ASC will hold the information it collects on electronic systems, and where appropriate in paper format.
-The ASC has an electronic documents and records management system that is fully compliant with government and archival standards and legislation.
+The ASC has an electronic documents and records management system that complies with government and archival standards and legislation.

-The ASC may also hold or receive some information on cloud based systems.
-Where this occurs the relevant service will have been subject to an ASC risk assessment and be compliant with the privacy and security standards required by the ASC in protecting personal information.
+The ASC holds its information on a cloud based system.
+Individual services may also use third party cloud services.
+Where third party cloud services are used the service will have been subject to an ASC risk assessment and be compliant with the privacy and security standards required by the ASC in protecting personal information.